 - I’ve gained some weight!
 (My mother was always on the heavy side, whereas I have always worked hard to stay slim.)
 OMG Does this mean I have to stop eating?
 LOL

-- I have to admit I find slippers cozy in the winter!
+- I have to admit I find slippers cosy in the winter!

 - I don’t sleep completely naked anymore! (but don’t get me wrong, I will never wear granny nightgowns)

-- I’ve become a hypocrite with my kids. (“Oh drugs are really bad, always just say no.” )
+- I’ve become a hypocrite with my kids. (“Oh, all alcohol and drugs are really bad, always just say no.” )

-- The coolest thing of all is that I’ve got one huge thing over my mother.
+- The cool thing though is that I’ve got one huge thing over my mother.
 Since I know just about every social media site that exists.
 No guy that comes near my girls is safe from my scrutiny!
-So there, Mother, beat ya.
+So there, Mother beat ya.